kwabenasapong/VALCOBulkSMSAlertSystem/README.md

 - Entity Framework Core: Microsoft's Entity Framework Core is used for database management, providing seamless integration with Microsoft SQL Server.

+- Frontend: HTML, CSS, and JavaScript are used for developing the frontend of the application.
+The Razor syntax is utilized for server-side rendering and dynamic content generation.

 - Hubtel Quick SMS API: The Hubtel Quick SMS API is integrated into the application to enable sending SMS messages to recipients.

 ## Getting Started